Sourabh025/Musicoon/README.md

-# SoundCloudAPI
+# MUSICOON
-Soundcloud WebAPI Sound player to create playlsits online
+Online Music player to listen and create playlsits online.